MicrosoftDocs/windows-insider/wip/flight-hub/index.md

 Welcome to Flight Hub!
 Use this dashboard to quickly identify the latest Windows Insider Preview Builds.
 You can also see SDK and ISO releases.

 ## Active Development Builds of Windows 11
+Builds from the active development branch simply reflect the latest work in progress code from our engineers.

-Please read this blog post on how the Windows 11 hardware requirements may impact flighting on your PC and your options to get started.
+Please read [this blog post](https://blogs.windows.com/windows-insider/2021/06/24/preparing-for-insider-preview-builds-of-windows-11/) on how the Windows 11 hardware requirements may impact flighting on your PC and your options to get started.

 | Build | Dev | SDK | ISO |
 |-------|------|------|